yamafaktory/grunt-locales/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+ * 2014-02-26   v4.0.0   Updated to work with MessageFormat version 0.1.8; renamed option `messageFormatFile` to `messageFormatLocaleFile` and added option `messageFormatSharedFile`.
  * 2013-11-20   v3.0.0   Accept [globbing patterns](http://gruntjs.com/configuring-tasks#globbing-patterns) with the new `defaultMessagesSource` option, replacing `defaultMessagesFile`.
  * 2013-10-30   v2.0.0   Sanitize both keys and content, minify HTML output.
  * 2013-10-30   v1.1.0   Catch, format and log errors when parsing JSON locale files.